cptpcrd/pypsutil/docs/index.rst

 Not all platforms support all interfaces.
 Availability of different functions on different platforms is noted in the documentation.

-Additionally, pypsutil is only properly tested on x86_64.
-It may work on other architectures, but support is probably less reliable.
+Note that pypsutil is only regularly tested on x86_64 Linux, macOS, and FreeBSD. pypsutil *should* work on OpenBSD/NetBSD and on non-x86_64 architectures, but support is less reliable.
 (In particular, big-endian architectures may have trouble, especially with regards to networking APIs.)

 Process information
 ===================